hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/docker-compose-setup/DEPLOY.md

 1. Create server A, make sure to allow all sources and incoming traffic in the security settings for the purpose of this demo.
 You will want a decent amount of RAM on this server, probably 6-8. (t2.large)
 2. Create server B, make sure to allow all sources and incoming traffic in the security settings for the purpose of this demo.
 You can most likely get away with using a t2 micro instance for this server.
-3. SSH into both servers and git clone https://github.com/opentaps/blockchain-carbon-accounting/tree/deployment.
-Fill out the AWS credentials in a seperate file called aws-config.js based on utility-emissions-channel/chaincode/node/lib/aws-config.js.template.
+3. SSH into both servers and `git clone https://github.com/opentaps/blockchain-carbon-accounting` then `cd blockchain-carbon-accounting` and `git checkout deployment`.
+Fill out the AWS credentials in a separate file called aws-config.js based on utility-emissions-channel/chaincode/node/lib/aws-config.js.template.
 4. Install docker on both machines by running ./scripts/deploy/install-docker.sh
 5. Exit and re-enter the SSH session on both servers to activate changes
+6. Setup SSH keys needed to run SCP later on, copy the EC2 private key in `~/ssh_key` on both servers and `chmod 600 ~/ssh_key`
+7. Note the IP of both servers they will be referred to later x.x.x.x as Server A and y.y.y.y as Server B

 # Setting up the network